larawiktor-hub/Project-Ideas-And-Resources/README.md

 * project graph
 * adaptive recommendations
 * skill resonance system
+## The Problem

+Developers are overwhelmed by:
+- fragmented tools
+- disconnected learning
+- lack of context continuity
+- tutorial dependency
+- no adaptive orchestration layer

+AI generated tools.
+But not AI-native evolution systems.

+## The Vision

+Build an open orchestration ecosystem where:
+- AI agents understand developer context
+- projects evolve with the user
+- learning becomes adaptive
+- knowledge becomes connected
+- growth becomes orchestrated
 An open-source ecosystem designed to help developers evolve from beginners into advanced system builders through structured, portfolio-driven learning.